Undergraduate Program Space and Planetary Science Minor

-We're also not far from the Great Basin of Oregon, where hot springs teem with microbial life that leave geologic deposits important for providing clues to our distant past on Earth or possible life forms on other planets.
+We're also not far from the Great Basin of Oregon, where hot springs teem with microbial life that leaves geologic deposits important for providing clues to our distant past on Earth or possible life forms on other planets.

-Portland State is also a member of the Oregon Space Grant Consortium, a statewide network of universities, colleges, museums, educators, researchers, students and science professionals promoting STEM education while recruiting and training NASA's next diverse workforce.
+Portland State is also a member of the Oregon Space Grant Consortium, a statewide network of universities, colleges, museums, educators, researchers, students, and science professionals promoting STEM education while recruiting and training NASA's next diverse workforce.

 What can I do with a minor in Space and Planetary Science?

-PSU's Space and Planetary Science minor prepares you to launch a career in the exciting field of space sciences, and equips you with critical thinking skills that will help you succeed in a variety of jobs.
+PSU's Space and Planetary Science minor prepares you to launch a career in the exciting field of space sciences and equips you with critical thinking skills that will help you succeed in a variety of jobs.

-Students can pair their minor with their academic work in physics, geology and pre-teacher education, or use it as preparation for graduate studies in planetary sciences.
+Students can pair their minor with their academic work in physics, geology, and pre-teacher education, or use it as preparation for graduate studies in planetary sciences.

 - G 201 Dynamic Earth: Interior